postcss/autoprefixer/README.md

 * Properties and browsers database is updated automatically (from [Can I Use](http://caniuse.com/)), so prefixes will be always actual (scripts don’t have holidays and work).
+* Remove outdated prefixes to clean libraries and legacy code.
 * It also adds prefixes to the values.
 For example, to `calc(1em + 5px)` or to properties names in `transition`.